andre-ye/uni/docs/eng/engl-308/readings.md

 ---

-## "Why Sexuality is Work"  by Federici
+## "Why Sexuality is Work", Federici
 - Sexuality - supposed to be compensation for work, naturalization.
 - Spontaneity is false
 - Painful transition from the private to the public